 His death did not make sense to me.
 That tragedy went beyond my scope of understanding.
 I needed someone who knew more and could do more, to help walk me through that horrible unchangeable situation.

-- Perhaps you are currently in a difficult season.
+Think about your last difficult season.
+Were you mostly God-centered or problem-centered?
+Perhaps you are currently in a difficult season.
 Where do you land on the “God-centered to problem-centered” spectrum?

 I am not saying his counselors made things worse, though it appears they did.
-I would say the LORD used their poor counsel to dig a little deeper into Job’s theology.
+I would say the Lord used their awful counsel to dig a little deeper into Job’s theology.
 And that was a good thing because Job’s thoughts about God needed to improve.

-To some degree, Job believed in the retributive principle: If you do good, the LORD will reward you and if you do bad, the LORD will bring bad into your life.
+To some degree, Job believed in the retributive principle: If you do good, the Lord will reward you, and if you do bad, the Lord will bring bad into your life.
 You see the first instance of this in Job 1:5.
 You also see it interspersed throughout his dialogue with his three friends (Job 3:25).

 His suffering brought his underdeveloped theology to the surface.
-Though his friends were a pain in his side, they were also a means of grace, used by the LORD to lay out his entire under-developed theological substructure.
+Though his friends were a pain in his side, they were also a means of grace, used by the Lord to lay out his entire under-developed theological substructure.

-Maybe you have heard someone say, “I tried Christianity and it did not work for me.”
+Maybe you have heard someone say, “I tried Christianity, and it did not work for me.”
 Typically, this kind of statement reveals the retributive principle of doing good, receiving good or doing bad, receiving bad.

 Life had not gone the way the person hoped, so they tried religion.
-It is the idea of the plane going down and everybody becomes religious.
-In such cases, the LORD becomes the rescuer.
-The person attempts to manipulate the LORD to get what he wants.
+It is the idea of the plane going down, and everybody becomes religious.
+In such cases, the Lord becomes the rescuer.
+The person attempts to manipulate the Lord to get what he wants.

 The temptation is to reduce God to self-serving formulas.
 You hear it in our language: what goes around, comes around.
 In a sense, all of us are karma Christians.
 Don’t you feel the tug in your soul:

-If I do well, the LORD will shine His face on me or if I choose to sin, the LORD will get me.
+If I do well, the Lord will shine His face on me, or if I choose to sin, the Lord will get me.

 When I think about the stupidity of my life, I am amazed at God’s grace (Ephesians 2:8-9).
 I have not, in every way, received everything I deserved.
 What went around for me did not always come back around to me, and I praise God for this.